backpropagation64/mle-interview-questions/my-qna-collections.md

     1. Use more data: If a model is underfitting, one way to address this is to use more data to train the model.
 This can help the model to learn more complex patterns in the data, and can help to improve generalization performance.
     2. Use feature engineering: Feature engineering is the process of designing and creating new features from the raw data that can help the model to learn more effectively.

+### Feature engineering
+#### Let’s say you have a categorical variable with thousands of distinct values, how would you encode it to use it as a input feature to the model?
+    1. Best choice would be target encoding - proportion/avg of Y for this categorical level.
+This method replaces the categorical value with the mean of the target variable for that specific value.
+This approach can be useful when the categorical variable has a high cardinality and when the categorical variable has an ordinal relationship.
+It's important to note that this technique should be used with caution, as it may lead to overfitting if the data is not properly split.
+     - pros: predictive power, better performance , learning from the labels
+     - cons - chances of target leakage if not implemented properly

+    2. Good choice could also be the count encoding that has it's indicative of the frequency and has predictive power

+    I would avoid: one-hot encoding as it would lead to highly sparse dataset and provides no target information.
+Also label encoding does not suffer from dimentinality but it does not add any predictive power, confusion around the interpretability.

 ### Regularization